cabforum/servercert/docs/BR.md

 The CA SHALL host test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates that chain up to each publicly trusted Root Certificate.
 At a minimum, the CA SHALL host separate Web pages using Subscriber Certificates that are (i) valid, (ii) revoked, and (iii) expired.

 ## 2.3 Time or frequency of publication
+The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practices Statement that describes in detail how the CA implements the latest version of these Requirements.

 ## 2.4 Access controls on repositories
+The CA shall make its Repository publicly available in a read-only manner.

 # 3. IDENTIFICATION AND AUTHENTICATION